gutpab18/sparse-representation/README.md

 the representation and make observations on the full dataset.
 Since the representation was so much smaller, the computational power required to iterate through it is much less.

-To learn more about the theory and results of this project, take a look at the PDF in this repository titled, "action_potential_sparsity.pdf".
+To learn more about the theory and results of this project, take a look at the paper in this repository titled, "action_potential_sparsity.pdf".

 # Source code description